msyamkumar/cs220-f20-projects/p3/readme.md

 ### Q10: How much did the gyms spend above their average in 2019?

-You should answer by giving a percent between 0 and 100, with no percent sign.
+You should answer by giving a **percentage** of the gyms spend above their average between 0 and 100, with no percent sign.
 In this case, your code should produce a number close to `1.195455545247126 `.